RonMercier/advanced-keylogger/README.md

 ## BUILD THE TIMER

-**To build a timer that goes through a certain number of iterations before the keylogger ends, we will be using the timer function.**
+**To build a timer that goes through a certain number of iterations before the keylogger ends, you will be using the timer function.**

 Use the following process: